Emotional Healing and Trauma Awareness in Plant Medicine Work

 Meeting What Arises

-A core aspect of this work is learning how to be with what emerges.
+A core aspect of this work is learning how to be with what arises and expresses.

-This does not mean analyzing or trying to resolve everything immediately.
-It is often more about allowing the experience to unfold, while remaining gently present.
+This does not mean analyzing or trying to resolve everything.
+It is mostly about allowing the experience to unfold, while remaining gently present.
+If we can master this art of allowing more in our lives, our process tend to move at a much more sustainable pace.

 At times this may look like: